t-cbailey/Barkapedia-Back-End/README.md

 }
 ```

 As well, you will need to generate a `ServiceAccount.json`.
 This will allow you to interact with the Firebase databse.
-For more information, see [Google Firebase - Admin Setup])https://firebase.google.com/docs/admin/setup).
+For more information, see [Google Firebase - Admin Setup](https://firebase.google.com/docs/admin/setup).
 Place this in the root directory.

 For testing purposes, it is suggested that you use the [Firebase Emulation Suite](https://firebase.google.com/docs/emulator-suite/install_and_configure), which will enable you to debug the database locally.

 The database can be seeded using the `runSeed.ts` file.
 For example, `ts-node db/seed/runSeed.ts`.

 This will default to seeding the local, emulated databse.
 It will only attept to seed the productoin database if you manually set your `NODE_ENV` to be `production`.

-In order to run the express server, use `ts-node listen.ts`.

-To get everything working locally, start the Firebase emulators (using Firestore and Firebase Auth) using `firebase emulators:start`.
-Then start the local server using `ts-node listen.ts`.
-Finally, seed the database with `ts-node db/seed/runSeed.ts`.
+To get everything working locally:

+1. start the Firebase emulators (using Firestore and Firebase Auth) using `firebase emulators:start`.
+2. start the local server using `ts-node listen.ts`.
+3. seed the database with `ts-node db/seed/runSeed.ts`.